bluesky-social/atproto-website/content/specs/auth.md

 Server implementations can chose their own technology for user authentication and account recovery: secure cookies, email, various two-factor authentication, passkeys, external identity providers (including upstream OpenID/OIDC), etc. Servers may also support multiple concurrent auth sessions with users.

 When a client redirects to the Authorization Server’s authorization URL (the declared `authorization_endpoint`), the server first needs to authenticate the user.
 If there is no active auth session, the user may be prompted to log in.
 If a `login_hint` was provided in the Authorization Request, that can be used to pre-populate the login form.
 If there are multiple active auth sessions, the user could be prompted to select one from a list, or the `login_hint` could be used to auto-select.
 If there is a single active session, the interface can move to the approval view, possibly with the option to login as a different account.
+If a `login_hint` was supplied, the Authorization Server should only allow the user to authenticate with that account.
+Otherwise the overall authorization flow will fail when the client verifies the account identity (`sub` field).

 The authorization approval prompt should identify the client app and describe the scope of authorization that has been requested.